-The Best Healthy Fish Tacos with spicy crispy battered fish, diced avocado, crunchy cabbage, and lime crema sauce.
-I promise, this easy fish taco recipe is better than any food truck!
+The Best Fish Tacos Recipe with crispy battered fish, diced avocado, crunchy cabbage, and delicious, easy fish taco sauce.
+I promise, these fish tacos are better than any food truck!

-Three healthy fish tacos with slaw and taco sauce in blue bowl.
+Three fish tacos with slaw and fish taco sauce in blue bowl.

-These are the best healthy fish tacos!
+This is the best fish tacos recipe!
 Yes, I’m that bold but just read reviews for yourself.

 I think the best fish tacos are crispy, battered and fried, just like you get at any surf and turf joint.
 Fish has to be spicy and flavorful enough to help the plain veggies a bit.

-As always, my healthy fish tacos ingredients are super simple.
+As always, my fish tacos recipe ingredients are super simple.
 And I even give you options for flours to use.

 • Simple spices: I use homemade taco seasoning and garlic powder.